Dairy Analytics

 Risk Modeling

-Agriculture is filled with uncertainties, risks, losses, and back-breaking work.
-Yet, the returns on agriculture-- especially for small farmers-- are miniscule or, in some cases, non-existent.
-It is not a surprise that many small farms, whether domestic (U.S.A) or international, have disappeared.
-There are two kinds of risks that farmers face: internal and external farm risks.
-Internal farm risks-- risks related to soil, fertilizers, phenological stages of a crop, and personal/family issues-- are easily controlled by farmers.
-External risks, however, are beyond a farmer’s control; commodity price variations, macroeconomic conditions, real-time price models’ unintended consequences, trade wars, sudden changes in people's tastes & perception of a food commodity, and global climate change are examples of such external farm risks.
+Agriculture is a sector that involves many uncertainties, risks, losses, and hard work.
+However, the benefits of agriculture-- especially for small farmers-- are very low or, sometimes, non-existent.
+It is understandable that many small farms, in the U.S.A and other countries, have vanished.
+There are two types of risks that farmers face: internal and external farm risks.
+Internal farm risks-- risks related to soil, fertilizers, crop growth stages, and personal/family issues-- are manageable by farmers.
+External risks, on the other hand, are outside a farmer’s control; examples of such external farm risks are commodity price fluctuations, macroeconomic conditions, unexpected effects of real-time price models, trade conflicts, sudden shifts in people's preferences & opinion of a food commodity, and global climate change.

-Particularly, risks related to the effects of climate change & weather events on agriculture play an important role in every industry and service sector of the economy.
-It would be prudent to say that macroeconomic indicators and Gross Domestic Product (GDP) has weather event signatures written all-over.
-To elaborate, the direct impact of weather events can be witnessed in construction, retail, agriculture, oil & gas, entertainment, travel, and public health.
-The project cost estimation, schedule, delivery, and productivity of business-related activities of the above-mentioned industries depend on the weather.
-Adaptive analytics is key to understanding and planning for the impacts of weather events on agriculture.
+Risks from how climate change & weather events affect agriculture are important for every industry and service sector of the economy.
+One could say that weather events leave their mark on macroeconomic indicators and Gross Domestic Product (GDP).
+For example, the direct impact of weather events can be seen in construction, retail, agriculture, oil & gas, entertainment, travel, and public health.
+The weather influences the project cost estimation, schedule, delivery, and productivity of business-related activities of these industries.
+Adaptive analytics is crucial for understanding and planning for how weather events affect agriculture.

-The interplay of commodity models and weather model events coupled with the infusion of ensemble machine learning models serve as the best signal harvesters; they can predict crop yield and provide information regarding the lineage of weather events to mitigate small farmer risk.
+The combination of commodity models and weather model events with the addition of ensemble machine learning models are the best signal gatherers; they can forecast crop production and give information about the history of weather events to reduce small farmer risk.

 png